coder/coder/examples/web-server/nginx/README.md

 ## Configure nginx

-1. Edit the file with :
+1. Edit the file with:

     ```console
     sudo nano /etc/nginx/sites-available/YOUR_SUBDOMAIN
     ```

-2. Add the following content :
+2. Add the following content:

     ```nginx
     server {